aragon/hack/docs/os-ref.md

 ### 5.1 Forwarding and transaction pathing

-The forwarding interface also allows the Aragon client through aragon.js to calculate what we call ‘forwarding paths’.
+The forwarding interface also allows the Aragon client through aragonAPI to calculate what we call ‘forwarding paths’.
 If you wish to perform an action and the client determines you don’t have direct permission to do it, it will think of alternative paths for execution.
 For example, you might directly go to the Vault App wishing to perform a token transfer, and the client directly prompts you to create a vote, as you have permission to create votes, that will perform the transfer if successful, as illustrated in the animation below.

 ![forwarding animation](/docs/assets/fwd.gif)
 (governance model and characters are fictional)